princeps091-binf/TFHclust/notes/rationale.md

 4. Comparative analysis to illustrate change in landscape
     - same cell line but different factors
     - different cell lines but same factor
+        - How the larger scale embedding of conventional peaks that appear preserved actually changes.
 5. TFBS enrichment pattern